Table of contents

 Only replace the platform key if you can access the firmware of all devices that are loaded during boot (for example, the GPU).
 If you cannot update the firmware's signing chain to use your new platform key, then Secure Boot could make the instance permanently unable to boot.

-For example, you could enter the command:
+For example, enter the following command:

 gcloud compute images create [IMAGE_NAME] \